 The anchor is retrieved by releasing the line from the bow cleat and activating the "Retrieve" switch at the helm.
-When the chain begins to enter the windlass gypsy, release the switch.
-Jog the switch to start and stop the windlass, to allow the anchor to properly seat in the anchor roller.
-Inspect the anchor to ensure it is stowed with the plow/flukes down so the anchor does not contact the hull.
 Once the anchor is retrieved, secure the anchor to the chain snubber or bow cleat to prevent it from being released while underway.